 Jing Yu

-I am currently a postdoctoral research fellow at University of Michigan, working with Prof. Necmiye Ozay.
-In Spring 2025, I will join University of Illinois Urbana-Champaign as a Grainger College of Engineering Distinguished Postdoctoral Fellow hosted by R. Srikant.
+I am currently a Grainger College of Engineering Distinguished Postdoctoral Fellow hosted by R. Srikant at the University of Illinois Urbana-Champaign.
+Previously I was a postdoctoral research fellow at University of Michigan hosted by Necmiye Ozay.
 I obtained my Ph.D. in Control and Dynamical Systems at Caltech, co-advised by John Doyle and Adam Wierman, where I was awarded the Amazon AI4Science Fellowship and the Amori Doctoral Prize.

 In fall 2025, I will join the electrical and computer engineering department at University of Washington as an assistant professor.